phajy/ajy-code/docs/src/PSDTable.md

 As a test case let's use the power spectrum `xti3558010202_700-1500eV_ps_logrb.fits`.

-I've created a text file from this called `my_psd.csv` (you can find this file in the `test` folder) with the following columns.
+I've created a text file from this called `my_psd.csv` (you can find this file in the `files/psd` folder) with the following columns.

 f − df, f + df, 2Pdf, 2dPdf.